ionic-team/ionic-portals/website/docs/reference/iOS/portal-webuiview.md

 Name | Type | Description
 :------ | :------ | :------
 `_` | [Portal](./portal) | The [Portal](./portal) to show when in the WebView.
+`onBridgeAvailable` | (CAPBridgeProtocol) -> Void | A callback to access the Capacitor bridge to inject any necessary plugins.